gmax-ws/pojo-sp/README.md

   }
 }
 ```
->The next step is to create a ProcedureManager instance, set the input parameters on your POJO
+>The next step is to create a ProcedureManager instance, set the input parameters in your POJO
 class and finally call the stored procedure.
 The ProcedureManager instance is created using
 the createInstance() method of ProcedureManagerFactory using a DataSource, a JDBC Connection
 object as parameter or a class decorated with @JDBC annotation.
 If you need to use transactions a TransactionManager interface is available to use.
 Also all "checked"
-exceptions are converted to "unchecked" exceptions and it's not mandatory to use a try catch block on your code.
+exceptions are converted to "unchecked" exceptions and it's not mandatory to use a try catch block in your code.

 Example:
 ```